How to work with dates in line charts, area charts, and scatter plots

 An important limitation to be aware of is the space available on your horizontal axis for labels.
 If you try to squeeze in too many tick marks, Datawrapper will ignore some of them because they do no fit (e.g. on mobile screens).
 Readjust your custom ticks to be spaced far enough apart so that they show up on your chart.

-In the following video, we'll show important dates such as the iPod's release, the iPhone's release, when the iPhone overtook the iPod, and the iPod's deprecation using custom ticks:
+In the following GIF, we'll show important dates such as the iPod's release, the iPhone's release, when the iPhone overtook the iPod, and the iPod's deprecation using custom ticks:

 The custom range should be used for two reasons: